-Our findings are consistent with cautions from the American College of Radiology about benefits, possible harms, and unintended consequences for the communication of breast density assessments to women.84 While some of the reclassifications found in the BCSC data reflecting community practice on sequential screening exams may appropriately reflect actual physiological changes in breast density over time, it is unlikely that the majority of findings reflect true breast density differences due to design of the studies and the consistency of findings.
-Specifically, the best evidence studies from BCSC employed selection criteria eliminating women likely to experience breast density changes during the relatively short time frames between re-examinations.
+Our findings are consistent with cautions from the American College of Radiology about benefits, possible harms, and unintended consequences for the communication of breast density assessments to women.85 While some of the reclassifications may appropriately reflect actual physiological changes in breast density over time, it is unlikely that the majority of findings reflect true breast density differences due to design of the studies and the consistency of findings.
 The community practice data may also be criticized for representing relatively "older" practice (i.e., radiologist readings primarily from 2000 to 2009).
 However, concerns about the reproducibility of BI-RADS breast density determinations are not new, and have been a major impetus for research examining other more objective methods for assigning breast density such as ultrasonographic assessments, automated volumetric estimations, or other computer-assisted methods.
 Although variability is reduced by use of double readings, which is widely practiced in Europe,78 this approach may not be practical in the United States due to workforce requirements.
 The introduction of standards and quality measures related to breast density categorization could help to minimize potential harms associated with variable breast density categorizations.

-Adjunctive Test Performance and Outcomes for Women With Dense Breasts and a Negative Mammogram
+Supplemental Test Performance and Outcomes for Women With Dense Breasts and a Negative Mammogram

-There is limited evidence on the test performance characteristics of potential adjunctive screening modalities for women identified as having dense breasts.
+There was limited evidence on the test performance characteristics of potential supplemental screening modalities for women identified as having dense breasts.
 Two good-quality studies of HHUS were relatively consistent in estimates of sensitivity, specificity, and positive predictive value.
 Smaller good-quality studies of high risk women suggest that the sensitivity of MRI for women with dense breasts is likely somewhat higher than HHUS.
 Specificity of these modalities is similar, and PPV is low, resulting in many false positive recalls and biopsies (Table 21).
-No summary is possible for the other modalities, with only a single study of ABUS and no studies of digital breast tomosynthesis.
-We found no studies of any adjunctive test that examined the effect of age and other breast cancer risk factors on diagnostic test performance characteristics in women with dense breasts.
+No summary is possible for the other modalities, with only a single study of ABUS and no studies of DBT.
+We found no studies of any supplemental test that examined the effect of age and other breast cancer risk factors on test performance characteristics in women with dense breasts.

-Evidence on important clinical outcomes of adjunctive screening among women with dense breasts is also limited.
-No studies examined the most important outcomes: breast cancer recurrence rates and mortality rates with and without adjunctive screening.
-In general, adjunctive screening consistently found additional breast cancers not identified by mammography.
-The substantial majority of breast cancers identified by MRI and HHUS were invasive.
-Invasive cancer detection rates were lower in the two good-quality studies of HHUS (3.9 and 4.1 per 1,000 exams)^{62, 63} than in three good-quality studies of breast MRI (3.4 to 12.3 per 1,000 exams)^{25, 62, 69} (Table 21) but this may reflect a higher baseline risk in the women recruited to MRI studies.
-Recall rates and biopsy rates were increased by adjunctive screening with HHUS and MRI, with variation likely related to population risk and practice style.
-For the one goodquality United States study evaluating adjunctive HHUS and MRI, it is notable that after 3 rounds of negative mammography and HHUS over 24 months, breast MRI of 334 women identified 6 additional invasive cancers.62 In this study, recall of HHUS and MRI in addition to mammography were evaluated: for HHUS in 3.414 exams among those with negative mammography recall was 13.9 percent; recall from mammography in this group was 11.1 percent; subsequent MRI screening of 334 women with negative mammography and HHUS recalled an additional 23.4 percent.
-Limited evidence on digital breast tomosynthesis suggests that recall rates for additional imaging are reduced in women with dense breasts, however, it is unclear if this results in fewer overall breast biopsies.
-Evidence on ABUS in women with dense breasts is too limited to draw meaningful conclusions.
+Evidence on important clinical outcomes of supplemental screening among women with dense breasts was also limited.
+No studies examined the most important outcomes: breast cancer recurrence rates and mortality rates with and without supplemental screening.
+In general, supplemental screening consistently found additional breast cancers not identified by mammography.
+The substantial majority of breast cancers identified by MRI and HHUS were invasive cancer detection rates were lower in the two good-quality studies of HHUS (3.9 and 4.1 per 1,000 exams)^{61, 62} than in three good-quality studies of breast MRI (3.4 to 12.3 per 1,000 exams)^{23, 61, 68} (Table 21) but this may reflect a higher baseline risk in the women recruited to MRI studies.
+Recall rates and biopsy rates were markedly increased by supplemental screening with HHUS and MRI.
+Limited evidence on DBT suggested that recall rates for additional imaging are reduced in women with dense breasts; however, it is unclear if this results in fewer overall breast biopsies.
+Evidence on ABUS in women with dense breasts was limited; both U.S. studies were industry-funded.

-Harms of Breast Density Notification and Adjunctive Testing
+Harms of Breast Density Notification and Supplemental Testing

-Evidence on harms of breast density notification and harms resulting from adjunctive screening were very limited.
-Only one trial of Canadian women was included, which suggested little behavioral or psychological impact of breast density notification at six months of followup.
+Evidence on harms of breast density notification and harms resulting from supplemental screening were very limited.
+Only one trial was identified which suggested little behavioral or psychological impact of breast density notification at six months of followup.
 Additional studies of the effects of breast density notification are needed.